Vale S.A.: Diversification into non-ferrous metals, coal and phosphate

 In 2001, Vale increased its copper mining operations by purchasing the Sossego mine in Carajas, in northern Brazil, for $48.5 million.

 In 2005, Vale acquired Canico Resource, owner of a nickel mine in Brazil, after increasing its offer to $865 million.

 In October 2006, Vale acquired Canadian-based nickel producer Inco for $18.9 billion, including $17.7 billion in cash and the assumption of $1.2 billion in debt.
 To gain approval from Canadian authorities, Vale promised to continue investments in Canada and not lay off people for 3 years after closing.

 In 2007, Vale made a major entry into coal mining by acquiring AMCI Holdings Australia for AU$835 million.

 In 2010, Vale launched a public offer to acquire fertilizer and copper producer Paranapanema.

 In 2010, Vale acquired a controlling interest in Fosfertil via a series of transactions.

 In June 2011, Jason Chenier and Jordan Fram were killed at the 3,000 foot level of the Frood Mine near Sudbury, Ontario.

 In 2011, the company sold its aluminum business to Norsk Hydro in a US$5.27 billion transaction.
+Norsk Hydro thus became a truly integrated aluminium company.
+This gave Hydro the world's largest alumina refinery and aimed to "secure raw materials for more than a hundred years of aluminum production".
+Hydro gained a large bauxite supply, including control of the Paragominas mine, one of the largest bauxite mines in the world.
+It also gained large alumina refining and aluminum production capacity, including a 51 percent stake in the Albras aluminum plant and 91 percent ownership of Alunorte, then the world's largest alumina refinery and now the largest outside China.

 In July 2012, Vale sold its ferro-manganese plants in Europe to Glencore for $160 million.